workfloworchestrator/orchestrator-core/docs/architecture/application/tasks.md

 ### Task code

 The task code modules are located in `orchestrator/orchestrator/server/workflows/tasks/`.
-Here is a very bare bones task file:
+Here is a very bare-bones task file:

 ```python
 import time